National Register Listings in

 Today, Charleston County is a diverse and vibrant region, known for its historic charm, beautiful architecture, and thriving tourism industry.
 It continues to honor and preserve its rich history while embracing progress and growth in various sectors, including education, healthcare, and technology.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Charleston County, South Carolina.
+This timeline provides a condensed summary of the historical journey of Charleston County, South Carolina.

 • 1670 - Charleston County established when English settlers arrive and establish Charles Town.